Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Methodology

 \section{Methodology}

 In Section \ref{sec_smootspline}, we briefly describe the smoothing spline estimator.
 Readers who are already familiar with this approach may skip to the next subsection.
-In Section \ref{sec_lasso}, we briefly review the LASSO method, which is among the most famous methods to obtain sparse coefficient estimator for the multivariate linear regression model.
-Then, the LASSO penalty is extended to the FoF linear regression model.
-In Section \ref{sec_slasso}, the S-LASSO estimator is defined.
+In Section \ref{sec_slasso}, the S-LASSO estimator definition is given along with details on both computational issues and model selection.